langgenius/dify-docs/en/advanced/retrieval-augment/retrieval.md

 <figure><img src="../../.gitbook/assets/spaces_CdDIVDY6AtAz028MFT4d_uploads_xfMNnsyD506TOoynHdgU_image.webp" alt=""><figcaption><p>Multi-path retrieval</p></figcaption></figure>

 As Multi-path retrieval does not rely on the model's inferencing capability or knowledge descriptions, this mode can achieve higher quality recall results in multi-knowledge searches.
 Additionally, incorporating the Rerank step can effectively improve document recall.
-Therefore, when creating a knowledge base Q\&A application associated with multiple knowledge, we recommend configuring the retrieval mode as Multi-path retrieval.
+Therefore, when creating a knowledge base Q\&A application associated with multiple knowledge bases, we recommend configuring the retrieval mode as Multi-path retrieval.